amoa400/fase/README.md

 fase
-a fast & simple & efficient app framework of node.js
+a tool library of node.js for building app fast & simple & efficient